PanthangiSagar/PanthangiSagar/README.md

 🚀 I am a Microsoft Business Central Certified Functional Consultant and a Software Engineer.
 💡 Passionate about Business Central,Navision Functional and Technical  AL Development, and solving real-world ERP challenges.
 📊 Exploring Power BI, and Microsoft technologies to empower businesses.
 🌍 "Learning never stops, and together, we can achieve more!"

 ---

+---
+---

 💬 Let’s connect, grow, and innovate together! 🌐

+---
+📌 Don’t forget to check out my repositories, blogs, and projects below! 🚀

+---
-📌 Don’t forget to check out my repositories, blogs, and projects below! 🚀 📌 Don’t forget to check out my repositories, blogs, and projects below! 🚀
+📌 Don’t forget to check out my repositories, blogs, and projects below! 🚀

+---
+ Thank your